 Considering winter weather and snow removal in your design increases efficiency and public safety.

 As one of the people responsible for leading the planning, design and execution of landscape projects on the University of Michigan’s rustic Ann Arbor campus, Marvin Pettway’s focus in the warmer months is to bring the campus alive with a landscape filled with all types of colorful flowers, trees, and bushes.
 While a beautiful end result is always high on his priority list, Pettway is also responsible for keeping campus streets, sidewalks and plazas clean of snow and ice during Michigan’s notoriously harsh winters.
-As a result, he gives very special consideration to any new landscaping proposal with regards to how the project will affect campus faculty, staff, and students, as well as the efforts of his own snow removal team when winters worst hits the campus.
+We know how THAT is in Saskatchewan!
+As a result, he gives very special consideration to any new landscaping proposal with regards to how the project will affect campus faculty, staff, and students, as well as the efforts of his own snow removal team when winters worst hit the campus.

 A quick clearing of snow from sidewalks and parking areas is essential to public safety.
 With that in mind, the following are Pettway’s tips on how to use landscape features effectively as snow storage and melt zones.